-PRINCIPLES OF MANAGEMENT MGT 101
+MGT 101 PRINCIPLES OF MANAGEMENT

 This course is a study of management theories, emphasizing the management functions of planning, decision making, organizing, leading, and controlling.
-(Prerequisites: RDG 100 or ESL 100)
+(Prerequisites: RDG 100)

-SMALL BUSINESS MANAGEMENT MGT 120
+MGT 120 SMALL BUSINESS MANAGEMENT

 This course is a study of small business management and organization, forms of ownership, and the process of starting a new business.
 (Prerequisite: RDG 100)